kohlerpg/kohlerpg.github.io/_posts/2018-06-14-My-Initial-Post.md

 ---
 ## My Initial Post

 This is my initial post on my site.
 Getting familar with Jekyll and Minimal Mistakes.
+Next up, trying to configure the splash page.